ccnlab/kinase/sims/kinase/README.md

 TODO: explain and deal with this.
 Issue is NMDA (and GABAB) for bistability vs. learning.

-First step: just use Vm instead of VmDend (with a flag), and see how that does using full bio abstracted Ca signals per above.
+VmDend works where Vm does not.

 ## KinaseB1: SynNMDACa

 The above approximations are all implemented efficiently through separate pre and postsynaptic variables, that are multiplied at the synaptic level to generate an accurate reflection of the synaptic Ca signal as would be given in the Urakubo model.
 The `SynNMDACa` learning rule (aka KinaseB1) then simply runs the cascading integrators for CaP and CaD on top of this Ca signal, to get a learning rule.
 Note that the first stage CaM signal is intended to capture Ca itself, so the time constant of integration for this level should be 1, when using this biologically-based Ca signal.
+However, using a small additional integration, around 5 or so, seems to work better.

+Also, still using the LearnNow at end of theta cycle for the time being -- that is a separate thread.

 ![SynNMDACa PSD_Ca thetaerr learning](results/fig_kinase_synnmdaca_thetaerr_nrep100_isi08_psdca.png?raw=true "SynNMDACa learning behavior, driven by PSD_Ca, in ThetaErrSweep @ 100 reps, SpikeG = 1, MTau = 1, PTau = 40, DTau = 40, DScale = 1.")